AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part1-AllTheWrongThings.md

 >**Important:** You must also update the name of your storage account to the correct name of your storage account generated during the deployment.
 If you fail to do this you will not get the images from the storage account container correctly.

-1. Optional but recommended - Get the full connection string for the App Configuration and put it into `appsettings.json`.
+1. Optional but recommended (you'll need it later anyway) - Get the full connection string for the App Configuration and put it into `appsettings.json`.

 >**Note:** this will not be used until later in the walkthrough, but if you get it now you can move it along with other secrets and be ready to use it when required.